New York's 12th congressional district: History

 During the Civil War, the 12th District comprised the counties of Dutchess and Columbia.
 The 12th District eventually became a Brooklyn district in the mid-1960s, as the result of a district realignment due to the Supreme Court's decision in the Cooper v.
 Power case in 1966.
 The district was realigned to include majority African American neighborhoods such as Bedford-Stuyvesant in Central Brooklyn.
 Until 1992, it was the Central Brooklyn district now held by Yvette Clarke (and formerly by Major Owens), and then remapped to include Hispanic neighborhoods in Lower Manhattan and Queens.
+It is the third wealthiest congressional district in the United States and the wealthiest congressional district in New York state, with 39.7 percent of households earning over $200,000, per a 2024 study.